pytask-dev/pytask/docs/source/tutorials/repeating_tasks_with_different_inputs.md

 The problem with this example is the running variable `i` which is a global variable with changing state.

-When the task module is imported, all three task functions are created and the `@pytask.mark.produces <pytask.mark.produces>` decorator receives the correct reference to the produced file.
+When pytask imports the task module, it collects all three task functions, each of them having the correct product assigned.

-But, when the task is executed, the value of the variable `i = 2` which is the last state of `i` after the loop has completed.
+But, when pytask executes the tasks, the running variable `i` in the function body is 2, or the last state of the loop.

-So, all three tasks are creating the same file `out_2.txt`.
+So, all three tasks create the same file, `out_2.txt`.

 The solution is to use the intended channels to pass variables to tasks which are the `kwargs` argument of `@pytask.mark.task <pytask.mark.task>` or the default value in the